Mole Crickets | Identification, Habitat, and Control

 What Do Mole Crickets Eat

-In general, mole crickets are considered omnivores, feeding on both plant and animal matter.
+In general, mole crickets are omnivores, feeding on both plant and animal matter.
 Food preference, however, varies upon species:

 SpeciesFood Preference